Hotels in Galveston, Texas

 Which hotels in Galveston, Texas offer free parking?

-Which hotels in Galveston, Texas have a pool?
+Which hotels in Galveston, Texas have an outdoor pool?

 Which hotels in Galveston, Texas have suites or extra space?

-Which hotels in Galveston, Texas have an in-room kitchen or kitchenette?
+Which hotels in Galveston, Texas have a full in-room kitchen?

 Ready to book in Galveston?